India: Fake vaccines undermine fight against COVID | DW | 01.07.2021

 The police found that all vaccine vials — with Covishield and Covaxin labels on them — were fake and contained Amikacin, an antibiotic medication used to cure several bacterial infections.

 Six persons have so far been arrested.
-Deb has also been charged with an attempt to murder.
+Deb has also been charged with attempted murder.

 "A well-organized syndicate is involved in these fake vaccinations.
 We have to be on guard from now on," Vishwas Patil, a senior police official, told DW.